August 30, 2016

 Most NHP research in the U.S. involves monkeys such as macaques, squirrel monkeys and African green monkeys.
 Some of the research also involves other species such as baboons and marmosets.
 As noted in the white paper, research with NHPs is subject to a high level of regulatory scrutiny including the requirement that scientists may only study them if no other species will suffice to answer a scientific question.

-The highlights some of the promising areas of research involving nonhuman primates including:
+The white paper highlights some of the promising areas of research involving nonhuman primates including:

-• Coaxing the of patients to tolerate organ transplants without the need for drugs that suppress all of the body's immune defenses.
+- Coaxing the immune system of patients to tolerate organ transplants without the need for drugs that suppress all of the body's immune defenses.

 http://medicalxpress.com/news/2016-08-nonhuman-primate-future.html